Skip to content

 sdk.sendUserMessage(data, cb);

-formdata.welcome_message = "Link for user Chat history with the assistant : " + config.app.url + "/history/index.html?visitorId=" + visitorId;
+formdata.welcome_message = "Link for user Chat history with the bots : " + config.app.url + "/history/index.html?visitorId=" + visitorId;

 return api.initChat(visitorId, formdata)